 It’s the home for a bright future.
 With wellness and sustainability features, like Panosonic Canada’s Breathe Well technology and Smart Swidgets.
 Plus, the Equestrian pairs Panosonic’s EverVolt™ solar panels and energy storage with innovative geothermal heating and cooling, helping to protect your family during extreme weather events while increasing the home’s efﬁciency more than 50% (compared to homes built to standard building codes).

 That’s not all – but you’ll have to tour the Equestrian to see everything for yourself.
-Tours begin September 6, with the CHEO Dream of a Lifetime Lottery tickets going on sale the same day.
-Don’t miss out.
-Sign up for updates about the 2023 Minto Dream Home, including photos and videos of the home, information about its wellness features and more.
+Tour the Equestrian online here.
+Sign up for updates about future Minto Dream Homes.

 You may also be interested in...

 A growing family means an increasing need for space — something that the Heartwood provides plenty of.

 This beautiful detached home welcomes you with bright, open spaces perfect for hosting friends and family.